learnbyexample/learn_perl_oneliners/perl_oneliners.md

 /bin/bash

 $ # defined along with perl command
-$ # note that the variable is placed before the shell command
+$ # note that the variable definition is placed before the shell command
 $ word='hello' perl -E 'say $ENV{word}'
 hello
-$ # the input characters are preserved as is
+$ # the characters are preserved as is
 $ ip='hi\nbye' perl -E 'say $ENV{ip}'
 hi\nbye
 ```